 It is important to note that, in such applications, the burden of proof is on the applicant and a Certificate of Lawfulness for an existing use needs a good body of evidence to demonstrate use for a minimum period.
 The amount of time varies depending on the type of certificate being sought and whether it is for residential or commercial use.

 We were confident that the evidence collated exceeded requirements.
 Aware of the sensitive time constraints on the project, we prepared a planning statement, evidence and legal commentary, all supported by relevant case law, to enable concise and clear presentation of the facts.
 We monitored the application throughout the decision-making process, responding swiftly to any queries from the case officer and liaising with the project team to help facilitate a decision in a timely manner.

 We are delighted that the application was deemed to meet the necessary test of evidence, resulting in a positive outcome for our client and the retention of a residential dwelling.
 In this instance, once we had ascertained the quality and quantum of evidence before us, the next key stage was compiling the evidence to present a clear argument in support of the lawful development.

 Our team at Plainview Planning are a passionate, knowledgeable and innovative group of planning consultants who have been adding value to developer, commercial and householder projects for over a decade.
-If you are looking for a planning agent to help guide, and support you through the planning process then contact the team via email@example.com or alternatively you can submit your query and site details via our landmark page.
+If you are looking for a planning agent to help guide, and support you through the planning process then contact the team via email@example.com or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.